LucassCPS/INE5458-blockchain/README.md

 ./minifab up
 ```

-- Copy and paste the "app" folder to "~/mywork/vars/chaincode" like the following command:
+- Copy and paste the "app" folder to "~/mywork/vars/chaincode" with something like the following command:

 ```
 sudo cp -r ~/mywork/INE5458-blockchain/app/ ~/mywork/vars/chaincode/